Uninstalling

 Selective Removal

-Stop services but preserve data for later reinstallation:
+Stop the service but preserve data for later reinstallation:

 # Data remains in /var/lib/haloy/ and /etc/haloy/